 UK future aircraft carrier QE-class technology

 - The BAE Systems Insyte Artisan 3D Radar is the most sophisticated in the RN’s fleet (appr 5 times more efficient than any currently in service, range between 200m/656ft and 200km/124ml, its antenna weighs only about 700kg).
 It can identify a tennis ball sized target traveling at over 2000mph/3220kmh at distance greater than 16ml/26km away.
 It can track more than 900 targets simultaneously.
 It can operate in densely signal-populated environment and cut through interference equivalent of 10000 GSM signals directed its way.

-- both propellers together will generate 80 MW of power – enough to run 50 high speed trains.
+- Both propellers together generate 80 MW of power – enough to run 50 high speed trains.

-- the list of countries which currently have aircraft carriers includes USA, Russia, Brazil, India, France, Italy, Spain, China and even Thailand.
-The US has 11 of them and will have the 1st of its new Ford-class super-carriers by 2016.
+- The list of countries which currently have aircraft carriers includes USA, Russia, Brazil, India, France, Italy, Spain, China and even Thailand.
+The US has 11 of them and the 1st of its new Ford-class super-carriers by 2016.
 Just to be among the “aircraft carrier nations”, China has bought a former USSR vessel from Ukraine to refit and use it as a warship.

 - R08-class ship comparison to the old designs: 2 islands on the flight deck rather than just 1 (1 forward for the ship’s navigation control/bridge and 1 aft for air-traffic control/flight operations), 2 heavy lifts to the ship’s side (to bring aircraft up from the hangar, while the older carriers had their lifts placed in the middle of the flight deck), a HMWHS (see armament below) to select and deliver ammunition from the 2 large magazines to aircraft in the hangar (saving on crew numbers).